emissary-ingress/emissary/reference/circuit-breakers.md

-# Circuit Breaking in Ambassador
+# Circuit Breakers

-Ambassador lets users configure circuit breaking limits at the network level.
+Circuit breakers are a powerful technique to improve resilience.
+By preventing additional connections or requests to an overloaded service, circuit breakers limit the blast radius of an overloaded service.
+By design, Ambassador circuit breakers are distributed, i.e., different Ambassador instances do not coordinate circuit breaker information.

+## Circuit breaker configuration

-Circuit breaking configuration can be set for all Ambassador mappings in the [ambassador](/reference/core/ambassador) module, or set per [mapping](https://www.getambassador.io/reference/mappings#configuring-mappings).
+Circuit breaking configuration can be set for all Ambassador mappings in the [ambassador](/reference/core/ambassador) module or set per [mapping](https://www.getambassador.io/reference/mappings#configuring-mappings).

 The `circuit_breakers` attribute configures circuit breaking.
 The following fields are supported:
 ```yaml